uncloud-registry/StorageBeat/er-post.md

   * Blockchain state, or other decentralised mutable storage offerings such as Swarm feeds, offers a more exotic consistency model that depends on the mechanism by which the system settles on transaction inclusion and ordering.
 Finding ways to report the consistency properties of such systems is an open area of research.
 * There will be no unauthorised access to the services (for example, third parties viewing the data).
 A major part of this is **privacy**, which pertains not only to unauthorised reads but also to leaking information about authorised usage.
 Though there is undoubtedly much to say on this subject, we have not investigated it deeply.

-### Miscellaneous risk categories
+### Generic service risk categories

+Considerations within these categories apply to all decentralised services, not storage specific.

 * **Counterparty risk.** With centralised services, all risks are counterparty risks.
 Cryptoeconomic incentives, smart contract enforcement, and counterparty diversification allow many counterparty risks to be mitigated on decentralised platforms.
 * **Contract risk.** Risk that the terms of the agreement will not be respected or enforced, or that customer expectations do not reflect the enforced terms.
 For centralised services, they are counterparty risks.
 For decentralised services, they may be replaced with *smart contract risk* which is a risk of incorrect implementation of the contract semantics.
 * **Financial risk.** This includes **price risk** and **currency risk**.
-In decentralised storage services, both service price and, if fees are priced in a volatile asset, exchange rate can be highly volatile.
-In the case of sharp price rises, it may be no longer viable to continue with the contracted service, incurring a *migration penalty*.
+In decentralised services, both service price and, if fees are priced in a volatile asset, exchange rate is often highly volatile.
+In the case of sharp price rises, it may be no longer viable to continue with the contracted service, incurring a migration penalty.
 Similarly, if the fee asset is volatile, the client may need to maintain a balance of the asset as a hedge against future price rises, incurring a currency risk penalty.
   The *volatility* of these price series is an easily reported metric for price and currency risks.

 See [`/notes/risk.md`]()